Skip to main content

 Most homeowners policies require prompt notice of loss.
 Call your carrier's claims line and write down the claim number, adjuster name, and date.

 Mitigation (water extraction, drying, board-up) is the policyholder's duty under most policies.
-We start the work and provide documentation your adjuster can verify.
+Rapid Restore connects you with a vetted contractor who starts the work and provides documentation your adjuster can verify.

 Meet the adjuster on site if possible

-We coordinate so a Rapid Restore technician is present during the adjuster's inspection to walk through the damage, moisture readings, and recommended scope.
+Rapid Restore coordinates so the matched contractor can be present during the adjuster's inspection to walk through the damage, moisture readings, and recommended scope.

 Sign the work authorization and assignment as appropriate